Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Introduction

 Surprisingly, standard tools on training dynamics of neural networks \citep{allen2019convergence,du2018algorithmic} are sufficient to obtain our bounds, which explain the relationship between robustness and the structural/architectural parameters of neural network.
 Our theoretical developments improve the results by~\citet{huang2021exploring, wu2021wider}, and are supported by empirical evidence.

-In the {\bf non-lazy} training regime, we derive upper-bounds for two-layer networks, suggesting that \begin{itemize} \item the width improves robustness under different initializations. \end{itemize} We also derive a sufficient condition to identify when DNNs enter in this regime, as an initial but first attempt on understanding DNNs in this regime.
-Our technical contribution lies in connecting robustness to changes of neural network parameters during the early stages of training, which could expand the application scope of deep learning theory beyond \emph{lazy training} analysis \citep{jacot2018neural, pmlr-v97-allen-zhu19a}.
+In the {\bf non-lazy} training regime, we derive upper-bounds for two-layer networks, suggesting that \begin{itemize} \item the width improves the robustness under different initializations. \item the convergence rates of the average robustness is affected by the initialization. \end{itemize} We also derive a sufficient condition to identify when DNNs enter in this regime, as an initial but first attempt on understanding DNNs in this regime.
+Our technical contribution lies in connecting robustness to changes of neural network parameters during the early stages of training, which could expand the application scope of deep learning theory beyond \emph{lazy training} analysis \citep{jacot2018neural, allen2019convergence}.